ojalpgit/OjalPortfolio/replit.md

 ## Overview

 This is a modern, responsive personal portfolio website built with React, Express.js, and PostgreSQL.
-The application showcases a 14-year-old developer's skills, projects, and setup through an interactive dark/light themed interface with smooth animations and a distinctive grid background design.
+The application showcases Swapnil Gore, a 14-year-old developer's skills, projects, and setup through an interactive dark/light themed interface with smooth animations, a graph paper-style grid background, and realistic cursor ripple effects.

 ## System Architecture